SLK007588/focus-ai/README.md

 ---

 ## 📜 License
-This project is open source under the **MIT License** — feel free to explore, learn, and build upon Focus AI.
+Released under the **MIT License** — free to use, learn, and build upon.

+> _Made with ❤️ for productivity and peace of mind._